simyy/godanmu/README.md

-# simDanmu
+# sim-danmu

-a danmu program writen with golang.
+A danmu program writen with golang.

 ## support